jema28/error-handling-workshop/README.md

 * Understand how to use the error-first callback pattern
 * Understand how to `throw` an error
 * Understand how to use `try/catch` to handle thrown errors
-* Understand how to use the return error pattern
 * Understand in what contexts each of these approaches might be useful

 ## Problem